What Do Fundraiser Do?

 - Establish fundraising or participation goals for special events or specified time periods.

-When polled, Fundraisers say the following skills are most frequently used in their jobs:
+Fundraisers state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.